-- Update their 'Fast Tomato' Careers Interest Guide account. - Find out about all the learning and training options available to Year 11 leavers, including apprenticeships, and how to apply.
-This is done through: - o Careers education lessons in Form Time and through specific careers sessions. - o Attend information events and evenings such as the: - Post-16 options assembly. - 'Alternative Pathways to Sixth Form Study' parents' evening. - Lifestyles assembly involving colleges, training providers, employers, and exstudents. - 'Apprenticeship Week' lunchtime activities and talks. - Apprenticeship workshops in Apprenticeship Week in January, supported by Job Centre Plus and local training company advisers.
-Specific focus learning groups on apprenticeships teaching students how to make use of online databases, including the National Apprenticeship website, to research more fully their option choices and, where appropriate, make applications. - Attend lunchtime careers talks. - Discuss future career plans with a member of the Careers Department who will provide you with independent and impartial Careers Guidance and help you draw up an electronic career plan to be shared with parents.
-This will be done on an individual or a group basis. - Visit other post-16 learning providers and attend taster sessions as appropriate.
+- Update their 'Morrisby' Careers Interest Guide account. - Find out about all the learning and training options available to Year 11 leavers, including apprenticeships, and how to apply.
+This is done through: - Careers education lessons in Form Time and through specific careers sessions. - o Attend information events and evenings such as the: - Post-16 options assembly. - External providers' assemblies - 'Apprenticeship Week' activities and talks. - Apprenticeship workshops, supported by the DWP.
+Specific focus learning groups on apprenticeships teaching students how to make use of online databases, including the National Apprenticeship website, to research more fully their option choices and, where appropriate, make applications. - Discuss future career plans with the Careers Advisor who provides independent and impartial Careers Guidance and help draw up an electronic career plan to be shared with parents and carers. - Visit other post-16 learning providers and attend taster sessions as appropriate.